List of Daytona 500 broadcasters: CBS era (1979–2000)

 In 1979, CBS instituted the live "flag-to-flag" coverage policy.
 The ground-breaking 1979 broadcast ushered in the 22-year run of NASCAR on CBS.
 The 1987 broadcast won the Sports Emmy for "Outstanding Live Sports Special."
 Ken Squier served as play-by-play announcer from 1979 to 1997.
 In 1998, former pit reporter Mike Joy was promoted to play-by-play, while Squier moved to the host position.

 The 1995 race includes a two-hour rain delay that occurred near the midpoint.
 Some markets in the U.S. did not have the race, as CBS lost major market affiliates during the 1994-95 season.

 During its entire run from 1979-2000, CBS also carried the Busch Clash (live), and in most years, carried the Twin 125s (tape-delayed).
-In the mid-1990s, CBS also picked up coverage of the Goody's 300, while pole qualifying for the Daytona 500 was aired on ESPN during much of the 1990s.
+In the mid-1990s, CBS also picked up coverage of the Goody's 300 from 1997, while pole qualifying for the Daytona 500 was aired on ESPN during much of the 1990s before it switched to CBS in 1999.

 Since 1996, U.S. television ratings for the Daytona 500 have been the highest for any auto race of the year, surpassing the traditional leader, the Indianapolis 500.
 The 2006 Daytona 500 attracted the sixth largest average live global TV audience of any sporting event that year with 20 million viewers.

 Fox/NBC era (2001–2006)

 From 2001 to 2006, the Daytona 500 broadcasting network alternated between Fox and NBC under the terms of a six-year, $2.48 billion, centralized NASCAR television contract.
 Previously, television rights deals for races were negotiated by the individual track owners.
 Beginning in 2001, the television contract would now be administered by the sanctioning body.
 Fox carried the Daytona 500 in odd-numbered years (2001, 2003, 2005), and NBC carried the Daytona 500 in even-numbered years (2002, 2004, 2006).
 The Pepsi 400 in July followed the opposite pattern, going to the network not airing the Daytona 500 in the respective season.

 Rights to other support events held during Speedweeks followed the same general pattern, alternating between Fox/FX (odd years) and NBC/TNT (even years).
 Ancillary events included the Budweiser Shootout, Daytona 500 pole qualifying, the Gatorade 125s, as well as coverage of "Happy Hour" practice and other practice sessions.
 The Busch Series race followed the same pattern, however, the Truck Series race was aired by ESPN for two seasons as part of a different contract, before it switched to Speed Channel, who also aired the Goody's Dash Series race in 2002-2004, taking over from FX in 2001 (although in 2004 the Dash Series was no longer sanctioned by NASCAR).

-In 2001, after CBS lost the rights to the Daytona 500, Ken Squier left the network and joined Fox for a one-race arrangement as special contributor and studio host.
+In 2001, after CBS lost the rights to the Daytona 500, Ken Squier left CBS and joined Fox for a one-race arrangement as special contributor and studio host.